Questions About Eligibility - Major, Research, Degree Type

 What distinguishes SSQB from other programs in HILS?
 What other programs might be of interest?
 (Biophysics, Chemical Biology, MCO, Biological and Biomedical Sciences…)

-We do have a set of core faculty that most students end up working with.
-These faculty are listed on our webpage, and we encourage you to explore their lab pages and papers to see if your interests strongly align with any of them.
+Our core faculty are listed on our website, and we encourage you to explore their lab pages and papers to see if your interests strongly align with any of them.

 Which professors can I work with?